Sending medicines abroad depends on the type of medicine and where you want to send it.

 - the person knows how to take the medicine

-UK pharmacists are unlikely to give out medicines for a person abroad, because they can’t check whether it is safe and suitable for the person taking it.
+UK pharmacists are unlikely to give out medicines for a person abroad.
+This is because they can’t check whether it is safe and suitable for the person taking it.

-In the UK, prescription only medicines need to be prescribed by a doctor who is registered with the General Medical Council (GMC).
+In the UK, prescription only medicines need to be prescribed by a:

-If a pharmacist does dispense the prescription, they’ll need to make sure that:
+Before dispensing a prescription, they’ll need to make sure that: